johnpapa/angular-ngrx-data/docs/limitations.md

 # Ngrx-data Limitations

-The _ngrx-data_ library lacks many capabilities of a [full-featured entity management](#alternatives).
+The _ngrx-data_ library lacks many capabilities of a [full-featured entity management](#alternatives) system.

-You can often work-around some of the limitations  without too much effort, particularly when the shortcomings are a problem for just a few entity types.
+You may be able to work-around some of the limitations  without too much effort, particularly when the shortcomings are a problem for just a few entity types.

 This page lists many of the serious limitations we've recognized ourselves.